FedericoBruzzone/FedericoBruzzone/resume/typst/cv.typ

   )
 )

-= Teaching Activities for Graduate Courses
+= Teaching Activities
+== Graduate Courses
 #entry(
   when: "2024-2025",
   what: "Mathematical Logic",
   details: (
-    [I assisted the Professor *Stefano Aguzzoli* in the course "Mathematical Logic" for the Bachelor's Degree in Computer Science, Università degli Studi di Milano.]
+    [I assisted the Professor *Stefano Aguzzoli* in the exams of "Mathematical Logic" for the Bachelor's Degree in Computer Science, Università degli Studi di Milano.]

   )
 )